 The arc shows both his kindness and the consequences of not doing enough.
-Jiraiya eventually has to leave those orphans, and the subsequent suffering they incur turn them into enemies of Konoha in a later arc.
-Furthermore, this arc includes Jiraiya's death; not a happy moment by any means, but certainly one of the most emotionally wrenching ones.
+Jiraiya eventually has to leave those orphans, and their subsequent suffering turns them into enemies of Konoha in a later arc.
+Furthermore, this arc includes Jiraiya's death; not a happy moment, but one of the most emotionally wrenching ones.

 At first, it seems like Sasuke is finally getting the revenge against his older brother he's been seeking since the beginning of the series.
-However, while Sasuke is ultimately able to kill Itachi, the victory feels hollow—especially after he finds out the terrible truth Itachi's been hiding.
+However, while Sasuke is ultimately able to kill Itachi, the victory feels hollow - especially after he finds out the terrible truth Itachi was hiding.

-Itachi didn't slaughter every member of the Uchiha clan because he wanted to.
+Itachi didn't want to slaughter every member of the Uchiha clan.
 He did it because a government official named Danzo offered him an opportunity.
-He could do the deed himself, saving his own life and the life of his beloved younger brother, or the whole clan would be killed by Root.
+He could do the deed himself, saving his own life and the life of his beloved younger brother, or Root would kill the whole clan.

-When Sasuke learns this, it's too late to reconcile with his once-beloved brother, as Itachi is already dead.
+When Sasuke learns this, it's too late to reconcile with his once-beloved brother - Itachi is already dead.
 All Sasuke can do is direct his fury onto the corrupt government that put them in this situation.

 The Chunin Exams arc is one of the most well-regarded arcs in all of Naruto.
 During this arc, each of Naruto's former classmates gets to show off the skills they acquired as genin, facing off against one another in battles that range from funny to brutal.